Resources from NRCPFC

 The Child Welfare Information Gateway, a service of the Children’s Bureau, dedicates sections of their website to information and resources regarding out-of-home care licensure:

-The Gateway also contains information on processes involved with adoption licensure/certification, including pre-adoption training and the homestudy.
+The Gateway also contains information on processes involved with resource family licensure/certification, including the homestudy and pre-adoption training, through the following sections: